moshez/surface_saver/doc/quick-start.rst

 Output
 ------

-The validation process will print "Checking {file}" for each file it validates.
 If any files are invalid, the output will include one line per invalid file with an explanation.
 Each line will contain the file path and the specific problem encountered.